khalilia2000/Car-ND-Unscented-Kalman-Filter/README.md

 ## Other Considerations

 - Calculation of the square root of the matrix was the tricky part.
 In order to avoid numerical instabilities, the suggestions provided [here](https://discussions.udacity.com/t/numerical-instability-of-the-implementation/230449) were implemented.
-- The RMSE values can be brought down further, however not without sacrifising the NIS integrity.
+- The RMSE values can be brought down further, however not without sacrifising the integrity of the NIS distributions.